 5. Apply sunscreen before and after swimming

-6. How long should sunscreen be absorbed?
+6. How long should sunscreen be left on?

 7. Be careful with exfoliating and scrubbing